‘General Hospital’ Spoilers For Wednesday: Nelle Needles Carly By Pinpointing A Trait She’ll Hate To Admit

 — General Hospital (@GeneralHospital) April 8, 2020

 General Hospital spoilers for Wednesday’s show detail that viewers will get an opportunity to learn quite a bit more about both Carly’s time with Frank as well as Nelle’s childhood.
-This episode is said to give people a stronger sense of what drove Carly to become as feisty and intense as she is now, and fans will seemingly learn more about Nelle’s background too.
+This episode is said to give people a stronger sense of what drove Carly to become as feisty and intense as she is now and fans will seemingly learn more about Nelle’s background, too.

-These days, Carly doesn’t talk much about those early years of her life.
-However, General Hospital spoilers from the sneak peek for Wednesday detail that she will get upset during a conversation with someone and she’ll insist that she never received a dime or anything else from Frank.
+These days, Carly doesn’t talk much about the early years of her life.
+However, General Hospital spoilers detail that she will get upset during a conversation with someone and she’ll insist that she never received a dime or anything else from Frank.

-It’s not clear whether she’s talking to Nelle or someone else here, but whatever prompts this outburst clearly touched a nerve for Carly.
-As SheKnows Soaps notes, this episode is slated to give viewers some juicy surprises regarding Carly’s history and some of this will have present-day ramifications.
-General Hospital spoilers hint that the dynamic between Nelle and Carly will be increasingly intense as what seems to be a final battle comes to a head and fans will have plenty of chaos to embrace as they watch every minute of the action.
+It’s not clear whether she’s talking to Nelle or someone else during that interaction, but whatever prompts this outburst clearly touched a nerve for Carly.
+As SheKnows Soaps notes, this episode is slated to give viewers some juicy surprises regarding Carly’s history, some of which will have present-day ramifications.

+General Hospital spoilers hint that the dynamic between Nelle and Carly will be increasingly intense, as what seems to be a final battle comes to a head.
+Fans will have plenty of chaos to embrace as they watch every minute of the action.